There is something about telling a story that these two absolutely own.

 It’s not hard to fall in love with Autumn - the drawing-in of the evenings, its russet colors and ripened hedgerows inviting you to gather in, fill your glass, and cosy up together.
 Which is exactly why Lucy & Pete decided to get married during, what will be no surprise, our favourite season of the year.

 These two are so natural, living nearby in their cottage with their two spaniels, hens and ducks, growing their own vegetables, picking chanterelles in the wood.
-They embrace the chaos that nature sometimes brings, knowing that order is renewed if you’re patient enough to wait.
+They embrace the chaos that nature sometimes brings, knowing that things grow if you’re patient enough to wait.

-Their journey together speaks of the same rhythms which is why their day was so perfectly framed by the beauty of their surroundings - the poetry of old trees that have been there for years, letting go of their leaves once more in preparation for the newness of seasons ahead.
+Their journey together speaks of the same rhythms which is why their day was so perfectly framed by the beauty of their surroundings - the poetry of old trees that have been there for years, preparing for the newness of seasons ahead.

 We like journeys that bring us back to our beginnings, perhaps transformed, a little different, more whole.
 So it was with Corinne & Matt, returning from their lives overseas to Matt's home village in the iconic Lakes for their wedding day.